ABOUT SHARON

 Practitioner Diploma, Clinical Hypnotherapy, London College of Clinical Hypnosis, 2003.

-Chartered Psychologist with Practising Certificate awarded by the British Psychological Society, 2002 – 2007.
+Chartered Psychologist (research route) with Practising Certificate awarded by the British Psychological Society, 2002 – 2007.
 Tutor in Narrative Psychology (working with myth and fairy tales) for clinical psychologists and other health professionals, via the Association for Psychological Therapies (UK).

 MA Creative Writing (fiction route), Manchester Metropolitan University, 2007.
 Specialisation in developing a sense of place in fiction, and the use of myth and fairy tales to express personal transformation.